-We are currently completely booked and unable to accept new design projects until late 2020 or early 2021
+We are currently completely booked and unable to accept new design projects until early 2021

 Overview of the Design Process

 The plans created through this process take your ideas and add our creativity and experience to produce a functional and aesthetic plan with precise drawings and specifications.
 The plan will document exactly what will be built and allows us to accurately estimate the cost of your project.
 The following is a step by step description of our design process to give you a clear picture of the exciting journey towards your ideal outdoor living space.